surma/surma.dev/content/things/rust-to-webassembly.md

 This is quite the simple function, but the descriptors in wasm-bindgen are capable of representing quite complex function signatures.

-> **Expand:** If you want to see what code the `#[wasm_bindgen]` macro emits, use rust-analyzer's "Expand Macro recursively" functionality.
+> **Expand:** If you want to see what code the `#[wasm_bindgen]` macro emits, use rust-analyzer’s “Expand Macro recursively” functionality.
 You can run it via VS Code through the Command Palette.

 What are these descriptors used for? wasm-bindgen does not just provide a macro, it also comes with a CLI we can use to post-process our Wasm binary.
 The CLI extracts those descriptors and uses the information to generate tailor-made JavaScript bindings (and then removes all these descriptor functions as they are no longer needed).
 The generated JavaScript has all the routines to deal with higher-level types, allowing you to seamlessly pass types like strings, `ArrayBuffer` or even closures.